jonross/kugl/README.md

 to ease Kubernetes API Server load by **caching responses for two minutes**.
 This is why it often prints "Data delayed up to ..." messages.

-Depending on your cluster size, the cache can be a help or a hindrance.
+Depending on your cluster activity, the cache can be a help or a hindrance.
 You can suppress the "delayed" messages with the `-r` / `--reckless` option, or always update data using the `-u` / `--update` option.
 These behaviors, and the cache expiration time, can be set in the config file as well.